Conversion between quaternions and Euler angles: Quaternion to Euler angles (in 3-2-1 sequence) conversion

 A direct formula for the conversion from a quaternion to Euler angles in any of the 12 possible sequences exists.
 For the rest of this section, the formula for the sequence Body 3-2-1 will be shown.

 If the quaternion is properly normalized, the Euler angles can be obtained from the quaternions via the relations:

-However the arctan functions implemented in computer languages only produce results between −π/2 and π/2, to generate all the orientations one needs to replace the arctan functions in computer code by atan2:
+Note that the arctan functions implemented in computer languages only produce results between −π/2 and π/2, which is why atan2 is used to generate all the correct orientations.
 Moreover, typical implementations of arctan also might have some numerical disadvantages near zero and one.

 Some implementations use the equivalent expression:

 Source code

 The following C++ program illustrates conversion above: